We know creating the ideal digital marketing team structure can be confusing, daunting, and complex.

 Small Businesses: Hiring Your First Marketer

-If you have a smaller business without a digital team, now is the time to start looking to fill those gaps.
+If you have a smaller business without a digital marketing team, now is the time to start looking to fill those gaps.
 But be wary, digital marketers have a higher turnover rate than traditional employees.

 To reduce turnover, you need to be smart in your hiring process.